BoaPi/learning-ts/README.md

 - function declaration works as usual
 - parameter must be a **broad** as possible to accept all other function signatures
 - different function signatures are defined as `function fn(<some-parameter>: <parameter-type>): <return-type>;`
-- can be used to group different parameters / use-cases togehter
+- can be used to group different parameters / use-cases together